Housing and Racial Wealth Inequality Laser Talk

 Support policies that increase access to housing and reduce the racial wealth divide

-Problem: Wealth inequality, especially along racial lines, is a huge problem and many families lack the assets needed to weather financial problems and build for the future.
+Problem: We have an affordable housing crisis.
+Meanwhile wealth inequality, especially along racial lines, is a huge problem and many families lack the assets needed to weather financial problems and build for the future.